INTRODUCTION

 HEADSHOTS

 This element consists of a basketball hoop and foam rubber busts of historical figures.
-Using video overlays, visitors bring the figures to life allowing them to narrate their stories.
-Points an be “scored” for the museum by throwing a bust through the hoop.
-Both provide dynamic and engaging experience.
+Using video overlays, visitors bring the figures to life, allowing them to narrate their stories.
+Points can be “scored” for the museum by throwing a bust through the hoop.
+Both features provide a dynamic and engaging experience.

 SCREAMBOX